Can I file a claim with two insurance companies?

 Woman on the phone at her desk and making notes in jotter

 It’s not uncommon for people to double up on their insurance by accident.
-For instance, your car insurance may come with breakdown cover included, but you might also be paying for a separate breakdown policy, not realising that it comes with your insurance.
-Alternatively, you may have switched home insurance providers, forgetting that the old policy renews automatically and resulting in two separate home insurance policies.
+For instance, your car insurance may come with breakdown cover included, but you might also be paying for a separate breakdown policy, not realising that one already comes with your insurance.
+Alternatively, you may have purchased insurance from a new provider but didn't cancel your existing policy, resulting in two separate home insurance policies.

 If you do have two insurance policies, read on to find out whether you can claim on them both.